grayTurtle01/cs50_Demos/README.md

 # cs50 Demos

-This is the final project of cs50 course from Harvard University.
+This is the final project of cs50x course from Harvard University.
+The idea behind this project is compiled all the excercises, examples, labs and problems set of the course in one web application to see all the progress.
+Also this app allow you to planific your tasks over the weeks.

 [Video Demo](https://youtu.be/aGzm9kANVbg)